 A more severe danger is that adware can show malvertising—advertisements that lead to malicious sites or trick the user into performing unwanted actions.

 Trojan horses are malicious software that users knowingly install and consider as legitimate software.
 Trojan horses rely on social engineering techniques to infiltrate a victim’s device.
-Once deployed on a device, a Trojan horse deploys its payload—malware designed to facilitate exploitation of the device.
+Once deployed on a device, a Trojan horse deploys its payload—malware designed to facilitate the exploitation of the device.
 Trojan horses provide attackers with backdoor access to devices, run keyloggers, install viruses or worms, and steal data.

-A rootkit is software that allows a malicious attacker to take remote control of a victim’s computer with full administrator privileges.
+A rootkit is a software that allows a malicious attacker to take remote control of a victim’s computer with full administrator privileges.
 Rootkits can be injected into applications, kernels, hypervisors, or firmware.
-It spreads through phishing, malicious attachments, malicious downloads and corrupted shared drives.
+It spreads through phishing, malicious attachments, malicious downloads, and corrupted shared drives.
 Rootkits can also be used to hide other malware such as keyloggers.